-The Corporation's strategy is to acquire a diversified portfolio of established Western Canadian private businesses.
+The Corporation's strategy is to build an insurance, financial services and investment holding company.
 Western faces competition for acquisition candidates which may increase acquisition prices and reduce the number of acquisitions that will be completed by the Corporation.
 Some of Western's competitors are substantially larger and have access to greater financial resources, have a longer operating history, have more personnel and different return targets.
 Competitors may also have a lower cost of funds and access to funding sources that are not available to the Corporation.
 If Western is not able to compete effectively in this regard, its future growth may be negatively impacted.